-The magistrates’ court is known for dealing with minor criminal court cases as well as a lot of civil court cases.
-It is the first port of call for all criminal cases; the more serious crimes are moved on to the Crown Court after initial attendance of the magistrates’ court.
-95% of court cases are dealt with by the magistrates.
+Magistrates’ courts are known for dealing with minor criminal court cases as well as many civil cases.
+They are the first port of call for all criminal cases; the more serious crimes are moved on to the Crown Court after initially passing through the magistrates’ courts.
+95% of court cases are dealt with by the magistrates’ courts.

-Magistrates can hear a range of court cases.
-Typical examples of criminal cases dealt with by the magistrates’ court would be:
+Magistrates’ courts can hear a range of court cases.
+Typical examples of criminal cases dealt with by the magistrates’ court are:

 - road traffic offences